 Born on October 22, 1925 in Port Arthur, Texas, Robert Rauschenberg worked in what he called the gap between art and life.
 Over the course of his sixty-year career, Rauschenberg's art embodied a spirit of experimentation with new materials and techniques.
-Dubbed an enfant terrible for his assemblages of urban detritus (the Combines of 1954-64), Rauschenberg engaged a radically minimal palette in the years following his 1970 decampment to Captiva Island in the Gulf of Mexico, off the Florida coast.
-Although he demurred from affiliations with any particular movement, he has been called a forerunner of essentially every postwar artistic development since Abstract Expressionism.
+Dubbed an enfant terrible for his assemblages of urban detritus (the Combines of 1954-64), Rauschenberg continued exploring many different mediums and technological advancements in the years following his 1970 decampment to Captiva Island in the Gulf of Mexico, off the Florida coast.